 - If you take medications, ask your doctor whether you should take them on the day of the test.
-You shouldn’t take certain heart medications, such as beta-blockers, isosorbide dinitrate, isosorbide mononitrate, and nitroglycerin, before the test.
+You shouldn’t take certain heart medications, such as beta-blockers, isosorbide-dinitrate, isosorbide-mononitrate (Isordil Titradose), and nitroglycerin, before the test.
 Let your doctor know if you take medication to control diabetes as well.

 - Wear comfortable, loose-fitting clothes.
-Since you will exercise, make sure to wear good walking or running shoes.
+Because you will exercise, make sure to wear good walking or running shoes.

-After the resting echocardiogram, you will exercise on a treadmill or stationary bicycle.
+After the resting echocardiogram, your doctor next has you exercise on a treadmill or stationary bicycle.
 Depending on your physical condition, your doctor may ask you to increase the intensity of your exercise.
-You’ll probably need to exercise for six to 10 minutes, or until you feel tired, to raise your heart rate as much as possible.
+You’ll probably need to exercise for 6 to 10 minutes, or until you feel tired, to raise your heart rate as much as possible.

 Tell your doctor right away if you feel dizzy or weak, or if you have chest pain or pain on your left side.

-As soon as your doctor tells you to stop exercising, they’ll perform another ultrasound.
+As soon as your doctor tells you to stop exercising, they perform another ultrasound.
 This is to take more images of your heart working under stress.
-You’ll then have time to cool down.
+You then have time to cool down.
 You can walk around slowly so that your heart rate can return to normal.
-Your doctor will monitor your ECG, heart rate, and blood pressure until the levels return to normal.
+Your doctor monitors your ECG, heart rate, and blood pressure until the levels return to normal.